Study Abroad & Exchange Programs

 *NOTE: The UC San Diego Financial Aid & Scholarships Office uses your prior academic year FAFSA or CADAA to determine your summer financial aid eligibility.

 The UC San Diego Study Abroad office will provide our office with a list of Global Seminar participants.
-Once the budget for your Global Seminar program has been determined, your award will be adjusted to your program cost, and you will receive a notification of your revised award letter approximately 2 weeks before the start of your program.
-Your award can be viewed via your TritonLink Account and will be applied to your UC San Diego billing account.
+Once the budget for your Global Seminar program has been determined, your award will be adjusted to your program cost, and you will receive a notification of your revised aid offer approximately 2 weeks before the start of your program.
+Your offer can be viewed via your TritonLink Account and will be applied to your UC San Diego billing account.

 Your anticipated disbursement date is near the start of your Global Seminar program.